cyberlibrarian/cyberlibrarian.github.io/_posts/2020-07-16-cybersecurity-certification.md

   - How many certifications do I need?
   - What experience do I need?

-Moro & Mike will help you navigate the cybersecurity universe maze, and we have a highly certified guest to share his experience and answer your questions.
+Moro, Mike, and guest Mark Shykula will help you navigate the cybersecurity universe maze, and we have a highly certified guest to share his experience and answer your questions.

+# News Articles

+ISC2.
+[May 12, 2020].
+(ISC)2 CISSP Certification Now Comparable to Masters Degree Standard.
+ISC2 News. https://www.isc2.org/News-and-Events/Press-Room/Posts/2020/05/12/ISC2-CISSP-Certification-Now-Comparable-to-Masters-Degree-Standard

 # Resources
 This is a list of resources to help you explore Cybersecurity Certifications